soloesteban/masters_stevens/README.md

 **Candidate**: Esteban M. Solórzano Zeledón

-The project consists of modeling and documenting a system to capture, manage and publish knowledge of best practices for performing systems engineering of medical devices.
+The project consists of modeling and documenting a system to capture, manage and publish knowledge of best practices how to perform systems engineering of medical devices.

-Some of the documents and artifacts of this project are modeled in SysML and documented in markdown (.md).
-This is to facilitate:
+Several of the documents and artifacts of this project are modeled in SysML, Capella and documented in markdown (.md).
+This enables:
 - platform independence,
 - standerization,
 - publishing flexibility,
 - reuse,
 - and transfer.

+The markdown is primarily done using Visual Studio Code.

-Note: As needed publishing will be performed in formats such as Microsoft Word, Latex and PDF.
+Note: As needed publishing will be provided in formats such as Microsoft Word, Latex and PDF.

 # Project Index